ayalon/drupal8-migrate/README.md

 - git clone the repo
 - run "composer install"
 - set up a virtual host pointing to the web folder
-- run drupal install with standard profile:
+- run drupal install with standard profile manually

-manually or with
+or with the following command

 ```
 drush site-install  standard \